BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_objects/bz_ApiString.md

         name: fmt
       -
         dataType: ...
-        description: Depending on `fmt`, the function may expect a sequence of additional arguments to repalce a format specifier
+        description: Depending on `fmt`, the function may expect a sequence of additional arguments to replace a format specifier
+        hide: true
   -
     returnType: void
     description: Find all instances of `target` and replace it with `with`